Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 The data collected must be analyzed in detail in order to identify trends and risks and derive measures to improve sustainability.
 A thorough analysis helps to identify weaknesses and develop targeted measures to improve ESG performance.
 The data must be valid and reliable to ensure stakeholder confidence.

 The final step is to write and submit the report.
-The report should be clear and structured to maximize readability and comprehensibility.
+It should be clear and structured to maximize readability.
 A typical structure could include the following elements:

 • Introduction: Overview of the company and the objectives of the report.